SCiarella/TLS_ML_exploration/README.md

 This will be the base for the initial training.
 Notice that it is also possible to train the model a single time and already achieve good performance if $K_0$ is large enough (around $10^4$ pairs for the TLS) and the sample is representative.

-Furthermore, if the process is at any $i>0$ reiteration of the iterative training scheme, then the program needs to include in its training set the new pairs that have been calculated during the iterative procedure.
-This can be done by specifying in `myparams.calculations_predictor` the name of the file that lists the results from the exact calculations over the pairs that have been suggested during the previous step of iterative training.
-This file has to be located in the directory `exact_calculations/In_file_label/`, where the subdirectory In_file_label corresponds to `myparams.In_file` without its extension `.*`.
+If this is not the first time that you are running *step_3.py* because you are at step $i>0$ of the iterative scheme, then the program needs to include in its training set the new pairs that you have studied following step-4 (at the end of the iterative step).
+This must be done by specifying in `myparams.calculations_predictor` the name of the file that lists the results from the exact calculations over the pairs that have been suggested during the previous step of iterative training.
+This file must be placed in the directory `exact_calculations/In_file_label/`, where the subdirectory In_file_label corresponds to `myparams.In_file` without its extension `.*`.

 #### Step 4: Predicting the target feature

-The final step of the iteration is to predict the target feature.
-Running `step4.py` will perform this prediction, and produce as output two files:
+The final step of one iteration is to use the ML model to predict the target feature.
+Running `step4.py` will perform this prediction, and produce as output two files.
+The first one is:
 ```
 output_ML/{In_file_label}/predicted_{In_file_label}_allpairs.csv
 ```
-containing the prediction of `target_feature` for all the pairs available in `myparams.In_file`, and
+which contains the prediction of `target_feature` for all the pairs available in `myparams.In_file`.

+The second output file is:
 ```
 output_ML/{In_file_label}/predicted_{In_file_label}_newpairs.csv
 ```
-that reports the predicted `target_feature` only for the pairs for which the exact calculation is not done.
-This is useful because the iterative training procedure has to pick the next $K_i$ candidates from this restricted list, in order to avoid repetitions.
+Similarly to the other file it reports the predicted `target_feature`, but it includes **only the new pairs** for which the exact value of `target_feature` is not already known from the exact calculations.
+This is *fundamental* because the iterative training procedure has to pick the next $K_i$ candidates from this restricted list, in order to avoid repetitions.

+#### End of the iterative step: exact calculation
+at the end of the iterative step the user has to calculate exactly the `target_feature` for the $K_i$ best pairs according to `step_4.py. read quick-run for more details

 #### myparams.py

-The supporting file `myparams.py` allows the user to set the correct hyperparameters.
+The supporting file `myparams.py` allows the user to set the desired parameters and hyperparameters.
 Here is reported the list with all the parameters that can be set in this way:
 * **In_file**: name of the input file
 * **pretraining_classifier**: name of the pretraining file for the classifier
 * **pretraining_predictor**: name of the pretraining file for the predictor